postgres-ai/docs/docs/database-lab/prepare_host.draft.md

 - In Additional disks click Attach existing disk and select `dblab-dev1-zfs` disk.
 - Add your SSH key to the instance or use web shell to connect.

+## Prepare host – nstructions for Ubuntu 18.04

 ### Install Postgres
 ```bash
 cd ~